 Completed.
 Visitors who used Workflow Start and then Workflow End within the time interval.

 The stacked bar chart displays percentages for each status.
 Data is filtered by the segment and date range.
-The number of Visitors eligible for workflow analytics is the total number of Visitors in the segment that have used the workflow start or workflow end apps during the date range.
+The number of visitors eligible for workflow analytics is the total number of visitors in the segment that have used the workflow start or workflow end apps during the date range.

 If the workflow is non-recurring, Visitor Completion is the only available setting.
 If the workflow is recurring, the chart can show Visitor Completion or Workflow Attempts during the date range.

-To gain an understanding of how often Visitors are succeeding at the Workflow, you can use the second chart to view workflow completion rates over time.
+To gain an understanding of how often visitors are succeeding at the Workflow, you can use the second chart to view workflow completion rates over time.

 The second chart in your workflow analytics displays the total workflows data from the first chart in time intervals over the date range.
-These intervals can be daily, weekly, or monthly.
+These intervals can be weekly or monthly.
 You can adjust the intervals using the dropdown menus at the top of the visualization.
 Some intervals aren't available depending on the length of the date range.